AnyBody/ammr/Docs/Scaling/intro.md

    * - :any:`ScalingLengthMassFat <_SCALING_LENGTHMASSFAT_>`
      - scale taking mass and fat into account; input is joint to joint distances
-   * - :any:`ScalingUniformExt <_SCALING_UNIFORM_EXTMEASUREMENTS_>`
-     - scale equally in all directions; input is external measurements
-   * - :any:`ScalingLengthMassExt <_SCALING_LENGTHMASS_EXTMEASUREMENTS_>`
-     - scale taking mass into account; input is external measurement
-   * - :any:`ScalingLengthMassFatExt  <_SCALING_LENGTHMASSFAT_EXTMEASUREMENTS_>`
-     - scale taking mass and fat into account; input is external measurements.
    * - :any:`ScalingXYZ  <_SCALING_XYZ_>`
      - scale taking mass and fat into account; scale segments along X, Y, Z axes;
        input is scale factors along X, Y, Z axes.
 ```

-**Input parameters of scaling laws are specified in a file that is always named
-AnyMan.any.** Several versions of this file are available, each for a different scaling law.
-More details can be found the in the tutorial below.

 **Please also notice that each scaling law scales the strength of the
 muscles, in addition to the size and mass of the bone.** This strength